-A 100% online cyber security course is an opportunity to break into this exciting field.
-You can build job-ready skills while earning a vocational or university qualification.
+A 100% online cyber security course is an opportunity to progress in this exciting field.

 Study options include short courses for beginners, a bachelor degree to kickstart your career, and postgraduate programs such as graduate certificates, graduate diplomas, and masters degrees.
 Additionally, government-funded courses are available, including the Certificate IV in Cyber Security.